Ship of the People: Kidnapping

 On 13 August 1740 the William set sail from Donaghadee with the ostensible destination of Norway.
 In actuality, the ship landed in Bracadale on the coast of the Isle of Skye several days later.
 On the island, nearly a hundred men, women and children as young as five were forcibly abducted from their homes by Davidson's men, mostly on Norman MacLeod's estates, but some from MacDonald's lands as well.
 From Skye, the William departed to the Isle of Harris to kidnap more people.
 After brief stops to disembark people unlikely to survive the trans-Atlantic crossing, the ship stopped once again in Donaghadee on 20 October to procure provisions for the voyage to America.
 Had the ship arrived at her intended destination, the newly indentured servants would have faced conditions little better than the slavery endured by African-Americans at the time.

 While in Ireland, several victims of the scheme attempted to escape to nearby Bangor, but were apprehended by Davidson and MacLeod of Unish, who beat them severely.
 However, this escape attempt attracted the attention of local authorities, who discovered the prisoners held in barns owned by Davidson.
 When the magistrates of Donaghadee attempted to arrest the two ringleaders, they escaped and subsequently disappeared.
-Government authorities in Dublin in November, and news of the incident reached Scotland, which caused a scandal to break out centred on the two chiefs.
+News of the incident reached Scotland, which caused a scandal to break out centred on the two chiefs.

 Aftermath

 Norman and Sir Alexander both denied their complicity in the Ship of the People scandal.
 The two chiefs insisted they were legally transporting petty criminals who were allegedly present on the island, and that there were no innocents on board the William.
 Despite this, both victims and MacLeod of Unish described MacLeod of MacLeod as being its principal organiser.
 He appealed to Duncan Forbes of Culloden, Lord President of the Court of Session and the senior-most judicial authority in Scotland at the time for aid, insisting on his innocence and emphasising the difficult nature of prosecuting him.
-Forbes, who was known to drop potentially difficult legal cases, did not charge either chief for their role in kidnapping the tenants, and tactility aided MacLeod in covering up his role in the incident.
+Forbes, who was known to drop potentially difficult legal cases, did not charge either chief for their role in kidnapping the tenants, and tacitly aided MacLeod in covering up his role in the incident.

-Arrest warrants were issued for MacLeod of Unish and for Davidson, who disappeared following the scandal.
+Arrest warrants were issued for MacLeod of Unish and for Davidson, who had disappeared following the scandal.
 The former eventually settled in the Netherlands.
-The abduction victims were set free, and settled in and around Danaghadee.
+The abduction victims were set free, and settled in and around Donaghadee.
 Only a few returned to the Hebrides.